 Just like last year, there was a giant and attractively lit altar on the forecourt of CC Bruegel.
 During the whole month of November, people could leave their mementos and offerings to commemorate the dearly departed.

 Week of workshops & concerts

 During Día de Muertos dans Les Marolles, many workshops and activities for young and old take place.
-For example, lovers of Mexican Son Jarocho took part in master classes with Ramón Gutiérrez Hernández, one of the most renowned musicians of the genre.
+In 2021, lovers of Mexican Son Jarocho took part in master classes with Ramón Gutiérrez Hernández, one of the most renowned musicians of the genre.
 As guest of honour on this edition, Hernandéz also lead a Mexican jam session of Fandango (5/11) and performed together with a.o.
 Sura from Las Lloronas in CC Bruegel (2/11).